November 17, 2020 Updates: Travel Protocol and Mitigation of COVID-19 Spread

 After-School Programming (ASK)

-To help us further plan for the future, please contact Melody Lee, our ASK Director, if you would have the need for a year-round ASK offering.
-We will continue to assess the need and our plans to meet this.
+To help us further plan for the future, please contact Melody Lee, our ASK Director, if you are interested in using ASK on a regular basis.

 Health and Wellness

 The pandemic has been extremely challenging for all of us.
 In anticipation of the need for additional student mental/emotional health and counseling support in the new school year, our counselors, Mrs. Deal and Mrs. Doby, received additional training over the summer in preparation for upcoming needs.
 They are collaborating with faculty and staff on early identification/ warning signs of students who may be in need of assistance.

 How you can help ready your children for return to school: